sk2111/tech-docs/tech-docs/docs/tech/devops/motivation.md

 1. DevOps has a steep learning curve, building expertise requires time & consistent practice.
-2. This workshop aims to make you comfortable in DevOps Space so you can confidently learn/build on top of them.
+2. This workshop aims to make you comfortable in DevOps space so you can confidently learn/build on top of them.

 :::